AstrotechLabs/yii2-jwt-tools/README.md

 ### Configuration File

-Let's guarantee somes application settings.
+Let's guarantee somes application settings are correct.
 Open your `config/web.php` and setup such as:

 ```php
 'components' => [